openvcloud/docs/docs/_archive/GridPortal/CheckStatus.md

 - All nodes' workers are running.
 - All nodes' databases are reachable.

-## Ways to monitoring your grid's health:
+## Ways to monitor your grid's health:

 - Check raised warnings and errors.
 The grid healthcheker runs periodically and raises different errors depending on severity.
 - Run `jsgrid healthcheck` from the command line.
-Optionally add `--nodeid` with the node ID you want checked if not all.
+Optionally add `--nodeid` with the node ID you want checked, if not all.
 - Run `j.core.grid.healthchecker.runAll()` from the jsshell
 - Run `j.core.grid.healthchecker.runAllOnNode(nodeid)` from jsshell to check the health of only one specific node.
 - Check the GridPortal landing page (<http://localhost:82/grid>) for an overview of the grid's health.